Grape vs Grapefruit - Health impact and Nutrition Comparison

 Immune System

 Many studies have shown vitamin C to be beneficial for helping people recover more quickly from the common cold.
-According to some research, not having enough vitamin C may hurt your immune system, especially if you're elderly.
+According to some research, insufficient vitamin C may hurt your immune system, especially if you're elderly.
 Grapefruits are a good source of Vitamin C and contain enough Vitamin A and minerals to boost your immune system; they can also reduce your suffering or possibly the duration of a cold [19].

 Anti Aging effect

-Grapefruits are rich in Vitamins, especially Vitamin C, which has powerful antioxidant effects, which may lower the risk of oxidative stress in your body; moreover, these fruits contain a lot of water and may keep your skin moisturized and hydrated [18].
+Grapefruits are rich in Vitamins, especially Vitamin C, which has powerful antioxidant effects which may lower the risk of oxidative stress in your body; moreover, these fruits contain a lot of water and may keep your skin moisturized and hydrated [19].

 DOWNSIDES AND RISKS

-Although grapefruits and grapes have rich nutrition content, however, they are not for everyone.
+Although grapefruits and grapes have rich nutrition content, they are not for everyone.
 There are some reasons why you may need to avoid eating these fruits.

 Allergy